vhildebrand/VibeCorp/PRODUCT_REQUIREMENTS.md

 This document outlines the requirements for "The AutoGen Startup Simulation," a web application that provides a real-time, "fly-on-the-wall" view into a simulated startup run entirely by autonomous AI agents.

 The vision is to create an entertaining and educational sandbox that showcases the capabilities, quirks, and collaborative potential of multi-agent AI systems.
-Users will observe these AI "employees" as they interact, plan, execute tasks, and navigate office politics, all within a familiar Slack/Microsoft Teams-style interface.
-The simulation should feel dynamic, unpredictable, and engaging.
+Users will observe AI "employees" as they are assigned a high-level goal, form a company, devise a product, and attempt to build it.
+The simulation should feel dynamic, unpredictable, and engaging, driven by the agents' internal goals and emergent collaboration.

 ## 2. Problem Statement

 Multi-agent AI systems are powerful but often abstract and difficult to visualize.
-It's one thing to read a research paper, and another to see agents with distinct personalities trying (and sometimes failing) to work together.
+It's one thing to read a research paper, and another to see agents with distinct personalities trying (and sometimes failing) to work together towards a common goal.
 This project solves the problem of making multi-agent collaboration tangible and observable.
 It provides an entertaining narrative layer on top of complex AI interactions, making the technology more accessible and understandable to a broader audience.

 ## 3. Target Audience